tytydraco/yessleep/out/I_think_youre_just_perfect_she_murmured_seconds_away_from_plunging_her_teeth_into_my_shoulder_blade.md

 Before I could even begin to process that statement, an explosive pain detonated in my shoulder blade.
 It felt like thousands of serrated pins swirling aimlessly through my flesh, eviscerating my brittle nerves until they were barely intact enough to cry out anymore.
 Honestly, I thought someone had shot me.

-I threw my hand around my back, looking to access the injury with my fingertips.
+I threw my hand around my back, looking to assess the injury with my fingertips.
 There was something in the way, however.
 Whatever it was, the force of my movement broke through it with hardly any resistance, and my hand kept going until it crashed into something hot, sturdy, and pulsating.

 There was a muffled whimper, vocalizations vibrating uncomfortably against my back, and the pain lessened.
 When I spun around, my mind struggled to comprehend what I saw.